-The Board recommends a vote "FOR" the re-appointment of EY as auditor of the Corporation for the fiscal year ended December 31, 2022, and the authorization of the Board to fix EY's remuneration.
+The Board recommends a vote "FOR" the re-appointment of EY as auditor of the Corporation for the fiscal year ended December 31, 2023, and the authorization of the Board to fix EY's remuneration.

-The re-appointment of EY as auditor of the Corporation for the fiscal year ending December 31, 2022, and the authorization of the Board to fix EY's remuneration requires the affirmative vote of the majority of the votes cast at the Meeting.
+The re-appointment of EY as auditor of the Corporation for the fiscal year ending December 31, 2023, and the authorization of the Board to fix EY's remuneration requires the affirmative vote of the majority of the votes cast at the Meeting.

 Because brokers generally have discretionary authority to vote on the re-appointment of the independent auditor, broker non-votes are generally not expected to result from the vote on this proposal.
+Abstentions are not relevant to and will have no effect on this proposal regarding the re-appointment of the independent auditor.